- The Purpose Of Romantic Love

 In 2002 Harville and Helen established Imago Relationships International (IRI) to help fulfill their mission of transforming the world one relationship at a time.
 IRI is a non-profit organization that supports a network of thousands of certified Imago therapists.
 The IRI website also provides a worldwide directory of Imago workshops.

 The Association of Imago Relationship Therapists Australia (AIRTA), an affiliate of IRI, was formed in 2006 and is the official home of Imago in Australia.
-The AIRTA website lists local Imago-related workshops and training.
-To find an Australian therapist, go to the AIRTA members directory.
+The AIRTA website lists local Imago therapists and educators and Imago-related workshops and training.

 The following description of Imago therapy is primarily based on Harville Hendrix’s seminal books, Getting the Love You Want: A Guide for Couples, and Keeping the Love You Find: A Single Person’s Guide to Achieving Lasting Love.
 (IRI recommend these Imago-related products).